techidaily/site-win11-tips/source/_posts/master-techniques-to-accelerate-steam-downloads-on-windows.md

 ## 9\.
 Disable Your Antivirus and Windows Defender

  Disabling your antivirus and Windows Defender may also help improve your internet speed.
-Our article explaining[how to optimize Steam's download speed on Windows](https://www.makeuseof.com/tag/steam-download-speeds/#disable-your-antivirus-software-and-firewall) can help guide you on how to do this.
+Our article explaining [how to optimize Steam's download speed on Windows](https://www.makeuseof.com/tag/steam-download-speeds/#disable-your-antivirus-software-and-firewall) can help guide you on how to do this.

 ## Download Games Faster on Steam